numaproj/numaflow/docs/specifications/numa-resilience-doc.md

 3. Persists the runtime error.
 4. Reconnects to the UDF sidecar.
 5. Redrives the in-flight request without exiting.

+Built-in source failures are not handled by this UDF reconnect path.
+Built-in connectors such as Kafka, Pulsar, NATS, Jetstream, SQS, HTTP, and generator sources are Rust implementations that talk directly to external systems through connector-specific APIs.

 ### Reconnect Helper